 The Arboretum is a wonderful place to spend the day viewing not only wildflowers, but different types of cactus, plants and trees.
 In many areas the flowers and plants are labeled so you know what you are looking at.
 Easy trails, benches for breaks and a cool stream.

-**The Arboretum has Wildflower Walks on March 3, 4, 17 and 18 at 1 p.m.
-In April, the walks take place at 10 a.m.
+**The Arboretum has Wildflower Walks scheduled on Fridays and Saturdays in March, check the schedule at the link.
 The admission price of $12.50 for adults and $5 for kids 5-12 includes the walks and other special events.

 A bit farther to the east is Peridot Mesa, about 85 miles from Cadence.
 Wildflower lovers flock to Peridot Mesa in the spring, when poppy fields bloom in late February and last through March.